timeplus-io/docs/docs/usecases.md

 [Try in playground](https://play.timeplus.com/playground?case=s-agg-recent)

-Once the query is sumitted, it will show quite a few rows based on the past day, then show new results in a streaming fashion.
+Once the query is submitted, it will show quite a few rows based on the past day, then show new results in a streaming fashion.

 Result: